benmiller314/cdm2020fall/plans/lesson-04.md

 Works like you'd expect it should.

 ### Effects.
 There are lots.
-Some good ones to start with: Fade in / out; change tempo; auto duck.
+Some good ones to start with: Fade in / out; change tempo; auto duck. <!-- FOR NEXT TIME, mention that it will often make sense to [duplicate a track](https://manual.audacityteam.org/man/edit_menu_copy_paste_and_duplicate.html) before applying effects, so you have the flexibility to undo or fiddle around with the settings – even after moving on to other things. -->

 ## 3. Audacity Play Time (25-35 min)